Bargsteen/Bargsteen.github.io/posts/giving-claude-eyes.md

 Claude couldn't, and I didn't want to be its QA.

 I tried `--chrome`, but it was slow, buggy at the time, and burned through tokens.
-It didn't guard against regressions either.
-I didn't trust Claude to remember to re-test every pre-existing flow.
+It didn't guard against regressions either, since I didn't trust Claude to remember to re-test every pre-existing flow.

 ## End-to-end tests with playwright-rs